Prais3/Java_codes/README.md

-# Java_codes
+# Movie

-1. Java application that implements a simple word search program (READ README FILE FOR MORE INFORMATION)
+Editor: Netbeans and MySQL

-2. Java program that calls the databse made using apache derby and solves the queries requested in the java code.
-(READ README FILE FOR MORE INFORMATION)
+Java program that calls the databse made using apache derby and solves the queries requested in the java code.
+The Movie.java file is the only .java file required here, and the other file is an SQL database.

+# Main

+Editor: Intellij

 Main.java is implementing a simple word search game.
 It's a very basic word search game but has practical use and can have more possibilities added to it to make it more complicated and useful.